Select your default language

 Blog by CoachThem Contributor, Mitch Giguere

-Mitch Giguere, ChPC, is the father of four children, a passionate hockey coach currently working at the University of Montreal, and a former KHL Assistant Coach with Torpedo Nizhny Novgorod.
-Mitch has his High Performance 2 from Hockey Canada and has an Advanced Coaching Diploma (NCCP4) from the Canadian Sports Institute.
-You can follow his popular video breakdown on Instagram/Twitter @Mitch_Giguere and Social Media for more excellent hockey content.
+Mitch Giguere, ChPC, an assistant coach with the Wheeling Nailers in the ECHL, affiliated with the Pittsburgh Penguins and Wilkes-Barre/Scranton Penguins.
+Mitch has his High Performance 2 from Hockey Canada, Advanced Coaching Diploma from the Canadian Sport Institute and is finishing his Learning Accelerator at the Canadian Sport Institute.
+You can follow his popular video breakdown on Social Media for more excellent hockey content.

 At CoachThem, we are always excited to share firsthand experiences and insights from our team members.
 In this blog, Mitch recounts his unforgettable journey at an NHL development camp, offering a unique glimpse into the drills and skills that shape future hockey stars.